SchneePingu/kitty/README.md

 If you want to install `kitty` to a directory other than `$HOME/.local`, please adapt the path specified by the `--prefix` option.
 Take care for this path to be covered by the `PATH` environment variable!

-## Vim(8) plugin
+## VIM(8) plugin

-Kitty provides a plugin for Vim 8 to navigate through its output.
+Kitty provides a plugin for VIM 8 to navigate through its output.
-This way - when the output of kitty is displayed in Vim - the file or directory, defined in the line where the cursor is located, can be opened by `:call KittyExplorePath()`.
+This way - when the output of kitty is displayed in VIM - the file or directory, defined in the line where the cursor is located, can be opened by `:call KittyExplorePath()`.
 For convenience, the plugin also provides a key mapping for this,